sethezgreen/JavaScriptFundamentals/README.md

-# JavaScriptFundamentals
+# JavaScript React Projects
-These are projects from the JavaScript Fundamentals Portion of Coding Dojo
+These are projects from the JavaScript React stack of Coding Dojo